whazenberg/stackstate-docs/setup/agent/docker.md

 In Docker Swarm mode, the StackState Cluster Agent can be deployed on the manager node to retrieve basic topology data \(services, containers and the relations between them\).
 To retrieve full data, StackState Agent V2 must also be deployed on each node as a [Docker compose setup](docker.md#docker-compose).

-To run StackState Cluster Agent in Docker Swarm mode:
+To run StackState Swarm Agent in Docker Swarm mode:

 1. Create a file `docker-compose.yml` with the following content.
 Update to include details of your StackState instance:
    * `<STACKSTATE_RECEIVER_API_KEY>` is set during StackState installation.